4 Strategies to Combat the Risks of Loneliness

 Learning

-We are constantly learning new tasks throughout life, meeting new people, learning about them, and discovering new hobbies.
+Throughout life, we are constantly learning new tasks, meeting new people, learning about them, and discovering new hobbies.
 The learning process never ends, and we are continually evolving and growing through new information and experiences.
-When the ability to learn is stunted through the effects of loneliness and isolation, there is less joy to be found in new experiences.
-It is challenging to learn the names of new people, to learn a new hobby that better matches your ability and interests, and many other opportunities can be lost.
+When the ability to learn is stunted by loneliness and isolation, there is less joy in new experiences.
+It can be challenging to learn the names of new people or to discover a new hobby that better matches your abilities and interests, and many other opportunities can be lost.

 Depression